Farm Mechanics

 a.

-oil filter, clean the air filter, clean the radiator fins, and replace
+oil and oil filter, clean the air filter, clean the radiator

 b.

-include checking the engine coolant, engine oil, hydraulic and/or
+checklist; include checking the engine coolant, engine oil,

 c.